WeblateOrg/weblate/docs/formats.rst

 .. versionadded:: 2.3

 A .XML resource (.resx) file employs a monolingual XML file format used in Microsoft .NET applications.
-It is :ref:`interchangeable with .resw, when using identical syntax to .resx <https://lingohub.com/developers/resource-files/resw-resx-localization>`.
+It is `interchangeable with .resw, when using identical syntax to .resx <https://lingohub.com/developers/resource-files/resw-resx-localization>`.

 +-------------------------------------------------------------------+